tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 [mycpp](https://www.oilshell.org/blog/2022/05/mycpp.html).
 This is not a general-purpose compiler; Andy's perspective on this is that they only ever intend to be able to compile and run *one codebase*.
-This lets them completely break Python semantics as long as the singular end-user program has the same visible behavior.
+This lets them completely ignore very dynamic Python semantics as long as the singular end-user program has the same visible behavior.

 ### In other languages